-There are an estimated 10 million people with some form of arthritis in the UK.
+There are thought to be 10 million people with some form of arthritis in the UK.
 It is the most common cause of disability in the UK and can affect people of all ages, not just older people.

-Arthritis means literally ‘inflammation of the joints’.
-Inflammation is a difficult thing to imagine and describe, but it is part of the body’s normal healing process after injury, just like the healing of a cut or bruise.
-If inflammation in the joints becomes extreme, it can cause pain, stiffness and swelling.
+The word “arthritis” means ‘inflammation in the joints’.
+Inflammation is a difficult thing to imagine and describe, but it is part of the body’s normal healing process, just like the healing of a cut or a bruise.
+Inflammation can be thought of as being like a bruise with swelling on the inside of the joints, and this can cause pain and stiffness.

 Find out more, on our new Self-Management Resource.